treverhines/PyGeoNS/README.rst

 =============

-See the bash scripts ``demo/demo1/run.sh`` and ``demo/demo2/run.sh`` for examples of how to use *PyGeoNS*.
+See the bash scripts ``demo/demo1/run.sh`` and ``demo/demo2/run.sh`` for examples of how to use PyGeoNS.
 These scripts will open several interactive figures.
 Use the arrow keys to scroll between stations and time epochs.
 Additional instructions will be printed out when the figures open.
 Here is a figure produced from ``demo/demo2/run.sh``,